Tam123-xy/Mario-s-journey/README.md

 The objective is to break the highest scores by passing through as many blockers as possible within 20 seconds.

 Blockers:
-Yellow Star: UP arrow key / key w
+Yellow Star : UP arrow key    / w key
-Mushroom: DOWN arrow key / key s
+Mushroom    : DOWN arrow key  / s key
-Turtle: RIGHT arrow key / key d
+Turtle      : RIGHT arrow key / d key

 - The game ends when the timer reaches zero.
 - Pass through a blocker, the player gets one score.